Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Explore the Hidden Village of Anafiotika

-Besides the charming bijou village itself, one of the highlights of visiting Anafiotika is the incredible panoramic views over Athens that can be enjoyed from its highest point.
-Aim to get here in the early evening for an impressive sunset in a spot that is often overlooked by most tourists.
+One of the highlights of visiting Anafiotika is the incredible panoramic views that can be enjoyed from up here.
+Try to visit the area in the early evening for an impressive sunset in a spot that is often overlooked by most tourists.

 Watch an Evening Bouzouki Performance

 You may associate Plaka with being “touristy” but that isn’t completely true.
 In fact, a lot of Greeks still come here to hang out too.
-After all, it is so bohemian and beautiful, it’d be a shame for them to boycott it completely, right?
+After all, it is so bohemian and beautiful, that it would be a shame for them to boycott it completely, right?

-Stamatopoulos Tavern is one particularly homely taverna/bouzoukia that is situated on Lisiou street in Plaka.
-Equally worthwhile is To Perivoli T’Ouranou – the oldest spot for music and dinner in Athens.
+Stamatopoulos Tavern is one particularly homely taverna/bouzouki that is situated on Lisiou street in Plaka.
+Equally worthwhile is To Perivoli T’Ouranou.
+This is the oldest spot for music and dinner in Athens.

-If you look around while inside these haunts, you will find more Greeks than tourists.
-The only thing to note that Plaka bouzoukias are slightly more expensive than those in neighborhoods such as Pangrati or Vyronas.
+These places usually attract more Greeks than tourists.
+The only thing to note is that Plaka bouzoukis are slightly more expensive than those in neighborhoods such as Pangrati or Vyronas.

 Follow in Caesar’s Footsteps at the Roman Agora

-The Roman Agora contains what remains of a sprawling Roman marketplace that was built in the 1st Century BC.
-The market was actually funded by notorious Roman Emperors Julius Caesar and Caesar Augustus, the two of whom once strolled along these cobbled promenades.
+The Roman Agora contains what remains of a sprawling 1st Century BC marketplace.
+The construction was funded by notorious Roman Emperors Julius Caesar and Caesar Augustus.

 Discover a Forgotten Ottoman Mosque